vsanjayHub/vsanjayHub/README.md

 Welcome to my GitHub profile!
 Here's a bit about myself and what I'm passionate about:

 #### 🚀 About Me

-I'm a technologist with a keen interest in building scalable and efficient applications.
+Hands On Engineering leader with experience leading development of products from inception through delivery and managing large teams.
+Experienced with designing technology organizations, scaling systems and teams, technology strategy based on technology trends, cost effectiveness and competitive advantage, while cross-collaborating with the executive team for managing compliance, corporate governance, budgeting and talent retention.
+Entrepreneurship, engineering and program management skills.
 I thrive on challenges and am always eager to learn new technologies.

 #### 🔭 What I'm Working On
 I’m currently working on several personal projects that involve: